ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   You may be tempted to just use the controllers to store the business logic of your application, but this quickly becomes spaghetti code, as soon as you need to write unit tests, you will end up dealing with complex mocks for req or res express objects.

-  Also, it's complicated to separate when a response should be sent and when a process should be run in 'background' after the response is sent to the client.
+  It's complicated to distingue when a response should be send, and when to continue processing in 'background', let's say after the response is sent to the client.

   Here is an example of what not to do.
   ```javascript